 4. Add a Comparison to the attribute and fill in the right-hand side of the comparison when needed.

 5. If desired, add additional conditions.
 IMPORTANT: When you add multiple conditions, all must be true for the workflows to run.

 6. Click Choose Workflow… and select a workflow to run when all conditions are true.
 NOTE: Each rule must have at least one workflow.

 7. Add additional workflows if you like.
 Unlike conditions, the order of workflows are important.
 You may arrange the workflows to execute in the desired order by dragging on the three-lined “ hamburger” icon.

 To remove conditions and workflows, click Remove.

 8. Click Save.

 Rules are disabled by default.
 You can enable them by switching the Enabled setting to ON.
 This works in both the rule list and the rule editor.

 There are well-defined behaviors for handling multiple rules, conditions and workflows.
 GroundControl administrators should be familiar with the following.

-- Rules are examined one at a time, from top bottom.
+- Rules are examined one at a time, from top bottom based on the trigger.
 In other words, rules at the top of the list have a higher priority than rules at the bottom of the list.